Summer and Academic Year Programs

 Summer Program in Cancer Research

 A summer program is also offered for high school students in conjunction with the Summer Program in Cancer Research (SPCR).
 During the summer, high school students participate in a variety of activities including a weekly lecture series developed and administered by postdoctoral fellows and the Scientific Symposium, where students present a 10-minute talk describing their research results.
 SPCR students are recruited for the Smithville campus, and are required to participate in all 10 weeks of the program, dedicating approximately 40 hours each week.
 A generous stipend is provided.
+Students who are at least 16 years old and have not yet graduated (prior to the start of the program) are eligible.

 How to Apply